Types of communication

-At the end of the memo, there is a call to action to update the new fashion line for the summer season in accordance with the information presented in the memo.
+At the end of the memo, there is a call to action to update the new fashion line for the summer season in accordance with the information presented in the document.

 Tips for writing memos

-- Keep it simple — A memo should be short and to the point, without any sidetracks so that it’s easy to understand;
+- Keep it simple.
+A memo should be short and to the point, so that it’s easy to understand.

-- Use lists and bullets — Bullets are a great way to structure a message you want to convey via memo;
+- Use numbered and bulleted lists.
+Bullet points are a great way to structure any message you want to convey via memo.

-- Use the preferred style of your organization — If your organization has preferences as to the style of their memos, get acquainted with it and use it.
+- Use the preferred style of your organization.
+If your company has stylistic preferences for its memos, get acquainted with them and use them.

-A bulletin is a short official statement, announcement, or a summary of the latest news about the health and wealth of the company’s latest efforts.
+A bulletin or a noticeboard is a short official statement, announcement, or summary of an organization’s latest news.

 The structure of a bulletin is similar to the structure of a typical news story — the most important information is given first.

-Digital bulletin boards located throughout your office that showcase the latest company announcements.
+A company might place digital bulletin boards throughout its offices to showcase the latest announcements.

 Tips for writing a bulletin